Discovery of Ancient African Farming Society Sheds Light on Stone Age History

 Mediterranean Africa is a key link between the Saharan region and the Mediterranean basin.
 While its history from the first millennium BC is well-studied, earlier periods are poorly understood, making Mediterranean archaeology incomplete.
 However, this study provides more insight.

-Archaeologists Cyprian Broodbank from University of Cambridge and Giulio Lucarini from University of Naples "L'Orientale" have made a groundbreaking discovery in Morocco, uncovering evidence of an early farming society dating back to between 3400 BC and 2900 BC.
+Archaeologists Cyprian Broodbank from the University of Cambridge and Giulio Lucarini from the University of Naples "L'Orientale" have made a groundbreaking discovery in Morocco, uncovering evidence of an early farming society dating back to between 3400 BC and 2900 BC.

 This previously unknown Neolithic society, found at the Oued Beht site, represents the "earliest and largest" agricultural complex outside the Nile River region in Africa.